Rockypocky77/ChancifySATPrep/sat4.md

 A) available therapeutic interventions for cognitive decline and treatment options
 B) the progressive dissolution of the father's cognitive identity and autobiographical memory
-C) exclusively physical manifestations of aging processes without cognitive components
+C) primarily physical manifestations of aging processes with minimal cognitive components
 D) memory lapses represent typical and expected aging patterns that are normal

 As used in context, "archaeological" means